joemielzarek/Base-Project/readme.md

-# Solo Base Project
+# Base Project
-This is an example of what "base" elements are used in a development project.
+The included files are examples of "base elements" that can be used for a development project.